 Molecular and Cell BiologyHarshita loves running, exploring hiking trails, and trying new recipes

-We are looking for motivated researchers with experience in various topics such as parasitology, circadian rhythms, computational biology, entomology, immunology, and gene expression.
+We are looking for motivated scientists with interest in various topics such as parasitology, circadian rhythms, computational biology, entomology, immunology, and gene expression.

 Prospective UC Berkeley PhD students can apply to the following programs:Infectious Diseases and Immunity